4 October 2018

 Finally, Bankie will talk about “Operation Nimrod”, the code name of the SAS assault on the Iranian Embassy in London in May 1980 to rescue 26 hostages.
 Many will remember this event as it was captured on TV and beamed live into our homes.
 Bankie has worked closely with Rusty Firmin, one of the Assault Team Commanders, and will share his testimony of how that now world-famous rescue operation came perilously close to failure.

 Interested in attending?

 Our meetings are strictly for SASIG members, so you'll need to log in to view the full details, download the agenda, and add this event to your calendar.
 Not yet a member?
-Click the link below to register.
-Applications to the SASIG are usually reviewed within 1-2 working days.
+Click the link below to create an account.
+Applications for SASIG membership are usually reviewed within 1-2 working days.